ursiform/bear/README.md

 # *b*ear: *e*mbeddable *a*pplication *r*outer
-This is experimental software, but the API probably will not change in backward-incompatible ways.

 `bear.Mux` is an HTTP multiplexer.
 It uses a tree structure for fast routing, supports dynamic parameters, middleware, and accepts both native `http.HandlerFunc` or `bear.HandlerFunc` (which accepts an extra `*Context` argument that allows storing `State` and calling the `Next` middleware)